 If you don’t know where your paycheck is going each week, your finances are cluttered.
-Same goes if you have a bajillion subscriptions.
+The same goes if you have a bajillion subscriptions.
 Have your credit card bills stuffed in a drawer… somewhere?
 You got it: Clutter!

 1. Gather all of your financial documents together and purge!

 Do you know where a copy of your lease is?
 Your latest electric bill?
 Go through every room of your house for paperwork and keep anything that is recent or relevant in a single locked file box, with folders for each type of bill or account.
-Even better, scan it and throw out the original.
+Even better, scan it and shred the original copy.

 2. Say bye-bye to paper statements and physical bills.

-Get help: If you’re having trouble keeping track of multiple statements, try a service like FileThis to have statements automatically downloaded into one place.
-Or an app like Mint®, which has bill monitoring tools built in.
+Get help: If you’re having trouble keeping track of multiple statements, try an app like Mint®, which has bill monitoring tools built in.

 3. Buy a shredder.

 Yes, there are still some dinosaurs that don’t offer online statements and billing.
-Purchase a secure cross-cut shredder to dispose of the dead tree carcasses they’ll inevitably send you each month.
+Purchase a secure cross-cut shredder to dispose of paperwork and other financial documents after you scan them.
 It will also work great for credit card offers, marketing flyers and other junk mail.

 4. Do a subscription “check-in.”